 Plasma exchange, also called plasmapheresis, is used to reduce the thickness of the blood.
 It is done to help relieve the symptoms of hyperviscosity in people with Waldenstrom’s macroglobulinemia from the elevated IgM level.
 During this procedure, blood is taken from a vein, and plasma—the liquid part of the blood—is removed from the body after it is separated from the red and white blood cells.
 The blood cells are then mixed with a plasma substitute, usually an albumin solution, and returned to the patient.
 This procedure is usually done using a blood cell separator.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-Chemotherapy is given by a medical oncologist or hematologist, doctors who specialize in treating this type of cancer with medication.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by blocking the cancer cells’ ability to grow and divide.
+Chemotherapy is given by a medical oncologist or hematologist.
+These are doctors who specialize in treating this type of cancer with medication.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed.

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Common drugs for Waldenstrom’s macroglobulinemia include chlorambucil (Leukeran), cladribine (Leustatin), cyclophosphamide (Neosar), and fludarabine (Fludara).
 Bendamustine (Treanda) is a chemotherapy treatment that can be used to treat Waldenstrom’s macroglobulinemia when it is first diagnosed or when it returns.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.